A new framework for defining and understanding Veteran and Veteran Family engagement with Canada’s mental health system

-Our Engaging with Veterans and Families: Creating a new approach to collaboration framework helps to improve our common understanding of how Veterans and Veteran Families want to be engaged.
-It identifies evidence-based principles and provides practical examples of ways to engage meaningfully with Veterans and their Families in the mental health system.
+Our Veteran and Family engagement framework, Engaging with Veterans and Families: Creating a new approach to collaboration aims to improve our shared understanding of how Veterans and Veteran Families prefer to be engaged in research and participate in knowledge development projects and initiatives.
+The framework provides evidence-based principles and practical strategies to facilitate meaningful engagement with Veterans and their Families in the mental health sector.

-While the concept of engagement in mental health system, services and research is not new, we found this to be a novel concept within the Veteran and Veteran Family mental health sector.
-Geared toward mental health organizations, systems and service providers, the framework provides guidance and thought leadership to organizational leaders, policy makers, service providers, researchers and others within the mental health sector.
+While engagement in the mental health sector, services and research is not a new concept, it is an innovative approach within the Veteran and Veteran Family mental health sector.
+Designed for mental health organizations, service providers and other systems partners, the framework provides guidance and thought leadership to organizational leaders, policy makers, service providers, researchers and others within the mental health sector.

-We know the mental health system can better respond to Veteran and Family needs when it is guided and informed by their voices, experiences and expertise.
-Engagement and involvement of Veterans and Families is a critical piece of the puzzle, and is one of seven key guiding principles in the Atlas Institute’s blueprint for a transformed Veteran and Family-centred mental health system.
-This resource provides a starting point for defining and understanding Veteran and Veteran Family engagement and involvement within the mental health sector in Canada.
+We recognize the importance of incorporating the voices, experiences and expertise of Veterans and Veteran Families into the mental health system to better address their specific needs.
+Engaging Veterans and Veteran Families is crucial to the Atlas Institute and a key principle in the blueprint guiding our work towards a transformed, Veteran and Family-centred mental health system.
+This resource serves as a starting point for defining and understanding Veteran and Veteran Family engagement and involvement within the mental health sector in Canada.

 What’s inside?